WebFiori/docs/background-tasks.md

 }
 ```

-### Sending Arguments Throgh CRON Web Interface
+### Sending Arguments Through CRON Web Interface

 If the ability to execute cron jobs through HTTP is enabled, it will be possible to access cron control panel to force execution of a job.
 The access to the control panel can be enabled by defining the constant <code>CRON_THROUGH_HTTP</code> and setting its value to <code>true</code>.
-Assuming that the server has the URL "https://example.com", the cron control panel can be accessed throgh "https://example.com/cron".
+Assuming that the server has the URL "https://example.com", the cron control panel can be accessed through "https://example.com/cron".

-To supply arguments to a job when forceing it to execute, simply navigate to the page that shows job information by clicking on its name in the page that lists all scheduled jobs.
-In the lower side of the page, there will be a table at which the user can see the names of the argumens.
+To supply arguments to a job when forcing it to execute, simply navigate to the page that shows job information by clicking on its name in the page that lists all scheduled jobs.
+In the lower side of the page, there will be a table at which the user can see the names of the arguments.
 The next image shows the whole page that shows the details of the job.

 <img src="assets/images/cron03.png" alt="Cron Job arguments">

-### Sending Arguments Throgh Terminal
+### Sending Arguments Through Terminal

 Another way to force jobs to execute is to use command line interface.
 The command `cron` is used to force the execution of a job.
 To force a job, simply supply the argument `--force`